Types of Water Contaminants & How to Make Water Safe

 Debris Removal

 Some of the most dangerous contaminants in water are smaller than this.
-So, once the larger particles have been removed, it's time to remove pathogens if they are present.
+So, once the larger sediment has been removed, it's time to remove smaller contaminants if they are present.

 Water Purification